SETI/rms-opus/opus/application/apps/help/api_guide.md

 Example:

-* Retrieve the categories for a Cassini ISS observation in JSON format.
+* Retrieve the categories for all observations that have surface geometry information about Methone in JSON format.

     %EXTLINK%%HOST%/opus/api/categories.json?surfacegeometrytargetname=Methone%ENDEXTLINK%